AustinDevoreUWF/Simple-Calculator/README.md

+# Calculator App
+** Using typescript and css for a simple web based calculator app **

+Fully commented out to see what each part is used for, for clarity.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.